-The Molecular Imaging Research Center (MIRCen) and the Department of Innovative Therapies (STI) conceive new genetic and cellular therapies for hereditary blood diseases (beta thalassemia, sickle-cell anemia) and neurodegenerative disorders (Alzheimer's, Parkinson's and Huntington's diseases, etc).
-Their teams participate in the preclinical and clinical validation of new therapies, deploying a translational research approach to get laboratory innovations to the patient's bedside as fast as possible.
+The Molecular Imaging Research Center (MIRCen) conceives new genetic and cellular therapies for hereditary blood diseases (beta thalassemia, sickle-cell anemia) and neurodegenerative disorders (Alzheimer's, Parkinson's and Huntington's diseases, etc).
+The teams participate in the preclinical and clinical validation of new therapies, deploying a translational research approach to get laboratory innovations to the patient as fast as possible.
 MIRCen furthermore coordinates NeurATRIS, a national infrastructure for translational research in neurosciences.